 Essential reading: What to pack for a safari

-Open grasslands and Lake Magadi is the predominate features of the crater floor.
+Open grasslands and Lake Magadi is the predominant features of the crater floor.
 Thick bushes, undergrowth and trees dominate the steep slopes of the crater’s sides.
 The wildlife in Ngorongoro Crater doesn’t migrate so the wildebeest and zebra live in the crater all year round.
 There’s a healthy lion population here too and the crater floor has many large tusked bull elephants.
 We spent ages with one male elephant in some fantastic late afternoon light.
 Far too good a photo opportunity to rush away from!

 And of course we had 2 wonderful encounters with Black Rhino to complete the full suite of the Big 5.
 The rhino are quite shy and so we didn’t get too close to them.
 I’m ok with this.
 I hope they all keep away from us humans given a small number of us would rather kill them for their horns than protect the species.